classroomtechtools/wordpress-bulk-creation/README.md

 ### 1. Configuration
 Edit  `config.php` as appropriate.

-Edit the file `first-post.txt` with the contents of the first post on the blog.

 ### 2. Get The Input Data
 Setup an 'autosend' from PowerSchool to export all the student info.